Rigidity of spacelike hypersurface with constant curvature and intersection angle condition: Abstract

 \section{Abstract}

-In the Minkowski space, we consider a spacelike hypersurface with boundary, which can be written as a graph on a spacelike hyperplane.
+In the Minkowski space, we consider a compact, spacelike hypersurface with boundary, which can be written as a graph on a spacelike hyperplane.
 We prove that, if its $k$-th mean curvature is constant, and its boundary is on the hyperplane with constant intersection angles, then the hypersurface must be a part of a hyperboloid, unless it is entirely contained in the hyperplane.
-This result can be seen as an analog of the sphere theorem for the hypersurface of constant $k$-th mean curvature in the Euclidean space.
+The proof is based on an auxiliary function and associated integral equality.